 - Morphology of the sperm-size and shape of the sperm

 - The liquefaction of the semen- the change from the normal gel-like state at ejaculation to a liquid state

 A sample of semen is collected by masturbating and ejaculating into a special container at the doctor’s office or by using a special condom to collect semen during intercourse.
 The semen should then be examined within a few hours, to achieve the most accurate results.

 After your semen is collected, it is sent to the laboratory to measure the number of sperms present in it and to check for abnormalities in its shape.
 The laboratory will also check for signs of infections in your semen.
-Very often, the sperm counts fluctuate from one specimen to another.
+Very often, sperm counts fluctuate from one specimen to another.
 In many cases, semen analysis tests are done over a period to gain accurate results.
-If your sperm analysis is normal, your doctor might recommend you to do a thorough test of your partner, before he conducts any more male fertility tests on you.
+If your sperm analysis is normal, your doctor might recommend you do a thorough test of your partner, before he conducts any more male fertility tests on you.

 Your doctor may also recommend a few additional tests to help identify the cause of infertility.
 They are:

-Hormones that are produced by the pituitary gland, the hypothalamus and testicles, play a vital role in the sexual development and sperm production.
+Hormones that are produced by the pituitary gland, the hypothalamus, and the testicles, play a vital role in sexual development and sperm production.
 Abnormalities present in other hormonal or organ systems might also cause infertility.
 However, a blood test measures the testosterone level and other hormones that can cause male infertility.